 Severe allergies can make you can feel tightness in your chest and be short of breath, especially if you have asthma, too.
 But these can also be emergency symptoms of COVID-19.
 If you aren’t sure or you haven’t been diagnosed with asthma, call your doctor or 911 right away.

-It is possible to have allergies and a viral infection at the same time.
-If you have classic allergy problems like itchy eyes and a runny nose, but also have COVID-19 symptoms like exhaustion and a fever, call your doctor.
+It is possible to have allergies and viral infections at the same time.
+If you have classic allergy problems like itchy eyes and a runny nose but also have COVID-19 symptoms like exhaustion and a fever, call your doctor.

 In the midst of a virus outbreak, it may be hard to get to a clinic for allergy treatment, but Allergy & Immunology Health Services remains open and here to help.
 Call 440-779-1112 today to schedule an appointment.

 You are at the heart of all we do at Allergy & Immunology Health Services.
 Your health and wellness are our top priority.
 As the COVID-19 outbreak begins to have a greater impact on our community, we wanted to share with you the steps we are taking to keep our patients as well as staff safe and healthy.